xubuvd/guesswhat/README.md

 ## 3. experiment is in progress...<br>

 GuessWhich has two conversational players: Q-Bot and A-Bot.
 In contrast, GuessWhat?! has three agents - QGen, Guesser and Oracle.
-This is a problem.<br>
+This is a problem we are solving.<br>

 07/2020 ~ ...<br>